sebastian-software/preppy/readme.md

 ## Contributing

-* ⇄ Pull requests and ★ Stars are always welcome.
+* Pull requests and stars are always welcome.
 * For bugs and feature requests, please create an issue.
 * Pull requests must be accompanied by passing automated tests (`$ npm test`).